industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![TIA_PLC_PROFINET_Interface](graphics/TIA_PLC_PROFINET_Interface.PNG)

-Click on "I-device communication" in the PLC properties, add a new transfer area and define the inputs, outputs and the length.
+Click on "I-device communication" in the PLC properties, add a new transfer area and name it.
+Inside newly created transfer area, define the address type (inputs, outputs) starting address and the length of area.
+In our case, output variables from PLC are inputs to PROFINET Driver.
+This way, PLC memory becomes available for access through PROFINET network.

 ![TIA_I_Device_Communication](graphics/TIA_I_Device_Communication.PNG)